The Players

 Unfortunately, there was more bad luck to come.
 Shortly after recruiting Walkden, O'Grady was forced to leave the band for personal reasons.
 Much like the mythical Spinal Tap, difficulties with drummers would haunt the band until its final days.
 After another several months searching for a new drummer, the band recruited Larry Ferreira.
 Ferreira would play with the band for nearly two years.

 Blue Movie resumed playing shows in late 1986 and early 1987 and continued to work on new songs.
 The band also began to expand its territory by doing its first live gigs in Boston, MA.
-In early 1987, a chance meeting brought the band in touch with world renown Portuguese singer, Jose Cid.
-As a favor for a mutual acquaintance, Cid agreed to produce a song for the band, which he promised to promote to his record company contacts in Portugal.
+In early 1987, a chance meeting with Whitney Houston manager, Dan Gittleman, brought the band in touch with world-renown Portuguese singer/producer, Jose Cid.
+As a favor for Gittleman, Cid agreed to produce a song for the band, which he promised to promote to his record company contacts in Portugal.

 Over the next two years, the band went through a series of drummers, even attempting a reunion with original drummer O'Grady, which unfortunately didn't pan out.
 When they weren't searching for drummers, the band continued to gig throughout Providence and Boston, and even managed to expand their territory into eastern Connecticut.
 The fairly frequent gigging helped the band to refine their performances and become more confident and professional, but, unfortunately, the frequent downtimes between drummers prevented the band from recreating the momentum that they had experienced in their early days.